Asset Publisher

 30. Systemic lupus erythematosus

-• Testing for D2 and D3 fractions of 25-hydroxyvutamin D may be considered medically necessary as part of the total 25-hydroxyvutamin D analysis.
+• Testing for D2 and D3 fractions of 25-hydroxyvitamin D may be considered medically necessary as part of the total 25-hydroxyvitamin D analysis.

 • 25-hydroxyvitamin D serum testing is considered not medically necessary for all other medical conditions.